stephlj/slopey/README.md

 ## Running Steph’s Matlab code

-To use the information in the goodtraces.txt parameters file from pyhsmm, first run
+To use the information in the goodtraces.txt parameters file from pyhsmm (see [Traces](https://github.com/stephlj/Traces)), first run

 ```matlab
 ConvertGoodTracesToYAML(<datadir>)